georgeaaabbbccc/udtplus/README.md

 # udtplus
-an alternative implementation to UDT protocol
+an alternative implementation to UDT protocol based on DPDK